syncfusion-content/uwp-docs/uwp/Spell-Checker/spell-checking-options.md

 ## Getting Suggestions for Error Word

-`SfSpellChecker` provides support to get suggestion list by passing the error word in the below methods.
+`UWP Spell Checker` provides support to get suggestion list by passing the error word in the below methods.

 * GetSuggestions
 * GetPhoneticWords